Erin O'Toole: Early political career

 In May 2012, O'Toole announced his plans to run as the Conservative candidate in the by-election for Durham, following Bev Oda's resignation, winning the seat on November 26, 2012.
 In September 2013, Prime Minister Stephen Harper named O'Toole the parliamentary secretary to the minister of international trade, Ed Fast.

 In 2014, O'Toole partnered with Senator Roméo Dallaire to host the first Samuel Sharpe Memorial Breakfast, in honour of former soldier and MP Samuel Simpson Sharpe.
 Sharpe committed suicide in 1918 following his return home from World War I. O'Toole and Dallaire started the memorial breakfast to bring issues of veterans' mental health to the forefront and to improve access to treatment and resources for soldiers suffering from operational stress injuries.
 In May 2018, O'Toole introduced a motion to install a plaque commemorating Sharpe on Parliament Hill, which passed unanimously.

 On January 5, 2015, Harper appointed O'Toole as minister of veterans affairs, replacing Julian Fantino.
 O'Toole prioritized repairing relations with veterans and addressing the complaints Canadian veterans had with Fantino.
 During his time as veterans affairs minister, he convinced veterans who had sued the Canadian government to place a halt on their lawsuit while they entered into settlement negotiations.
 In the lawsuit, filed before O'Toole was named minister, the Canadian soldiers argued that the 2006 overhaul of veteran benefits was discriminatory.

 In the 2015 election, O'Toole was re-elected as MP for Durham, receiving 45 per cent of the vote, followed by Liberal candidate Corinna Traill with 36 per cent.

 2017 Conservative leadership campaign

 Stephen Harper resigned as Conservative party leader after the Liberals won a majority in the 2015 federal election.
 O'Toole announced that he would seek the interim leadership of the Conservative Party.
 Rona Ambrose defeated him but named O'Toole the Official Opposition critic for public safety.

 On October 14, 2016, O'Toole announced his candidacy for the 2017 Conservative Party of Canada leadership election.
 O'Toole ran a positive campaign and avoided personally attacking other candidates during the campaign, arguing that Prime Minister Justin Trudeau does not own optimism.
-He received endorsements from 31 MPs, 12 former MPs, 17 provincial politicians, and CANZUK International.
+He received endorsements from 31 MPs, 12 former MPs, and 17 provincial politicians.
 O'Toole finished in third place, behind Maxime Bernier and the eventual winner Andrew Scheer.